semgrep/bento/README.md

 # Bento
 Bento automatically tailors linters and static analysis with sane defaults on a per-project basis, letting you focus on writing code rather than configuring tools.
+Bento is free, fully-featured, and you can run Bento on as many projects as you like.

 ## Installation